Financing Your Adoption

 - Borrow from a life insurance policy.
 Cash-value life insurance policies often allow you to borrow against the policy.
 Consult your insurance agent as to whether this option is available to you.

 - Consider accepting a loan from family or friends.
 This can be done as formally or informally as you prefer.

-- WHFC can accept financial gifts from family or friends on your behalf; however, because the gift is for your child’s adoption, not WHFC, it would not qualify as a tax-deductible donation.
+- Wide Horizons For Children can accept financial gifts from family or friends on your behalf; however, because the gift is for your child’s adoption, it would not qualify as a tax-deductible donation.